numericube/numericube.deploy/README.md

 ## Can I extends numericube.deploy ?

  Yes !
 It is design for this

- add simply a new method in your class (example a custom bootstrap method for your project) You can override method if you want.
+ Add simply a new method in your class (example a custom bootstrap method for your project)

+ You can override method if you want.